 Zoning scores are not constrained but typically range from 0 (prohibited) to 1 (permitted).
 Zoning scores <1 impede future development by lowering the overall score for a land use at a particular location.
 Conversely, users can also specify zoning scores >1 to simulate the encouragement of future development, e.g., economic development zones.

-5 As defined by Section 77B of the Resource Management Act
+&lt;sup>11 As defined by Section 77B of the Resource Management Act

-Figure 13 Districts within the Waikato region as of September 2010.
+Figure 12 Districts within the Waikato region as of September 2016.